apache/druid/docs/querying/sql-data-types.md

 [multi-value string functions](sql-multivalue-string-functions.md), which can perform powerful array-aware operations, but retain their VARCHAR typing and behavior.

-Grouping by a multi-value expression observes the native Druid multi-value aggregation behavior, which is similar to the implicit SQL UNNEST operator.
+Grouping by a multi-value expression observes the native Druid multi-value aggregation behavior, which is similar to the SQL UNNEST operator.
 Refer to the documentation on [multi-value string dimensions](multi-value-dimensions.md) for additional details.

 > Because the SQL planner treats multi-value dimensions as VARCHAR, there are some inconsistencies between how they are handled in Druid SQL and in native queries.
 For instance, expressions involving multi-value dimensions may be incorrectly optimized by the Druid SQL planner.
 For example, `multi_val_dim = 'a' AND multi_val_dim = 'b'` is optimized to
 `false`, even though it is possible for a single row to have both `'a'` and `'b'` as values for `multi_val_dim`.